Spina Bifida Factsheet (for Schools)

 - use splints, casts, leg braces, canes, crutches, walkers, or wheelchairs

-- need extra time moving around classrooms, between classes, and throughout school
+- need extra time moving around classrooms, between classes, and through the school

 - need special seats and desks or tables, as well as assistive technology and extra space for wheelchairs or other equipment